TeamGleason/SwipeSpeak/README.md

 # SwipeSpeak

-SwipeSpeak is an iPhone app that allows people with locked-in syndrome (**_speakers_**) to communicate.
-The **_communication partner_** reads eye gestures of speakers and swipes in corresponding direction on phone screen.
+SwipeSpeak is an iPhone app that allows people to communicate with eye gestures.
+The **_communication partner_** reads eye gestures of the **_speaker_** and swipes in corresponding direction on phone screen.
 Then SwipeSpeak will translate those swipes into words and sentences.
 We strongly recommend printing the <a href="assets/files/keyboard.pdf">keyboard layout image file</a> and taping it somewhere that speakers can see for easy reference.</p>

 <a href="">
 <img src="assets/images/AppStore.png" width="200px" alt="App Store Download Button">
 </a>

-SwipeSpeak is an open-source project created by <a href="https://www.microsoft.com/en-us/research/group/enable"/>Microsoft Research Enable Team</a> and <a href="http://www.teamgleason.org/"/>Team Gleason</a>.
+SwipeSpeak is an open-source project created by <a href="http://www.teamgleason.org/"/>Team Gleason</a>.
 Please keep in mind that it is a **_research prototype_** rather than a polished commercial product; we hope that the community finds value in the new interaction style embodied by this app and continues to improve it via the open source project.

 # Start Typing